- What is neighbourhood planning?

 The South Cambridgeshire neighbourhood plans map (June 2021) below, shows all the neighbourhood areas designated and neighbourhood plans made within the South Cambridgeshire District Council boundary:

 As the local planning authority, we have a statutory duty to support and assist designated neighbourhood forums (Cambridge City Council boundary) and Parish Councils (South Cambridgeshire District Council boundary) interested in preparing neighbourhood plans.

 Please read our Support Offer, (adopted July 2018), which sets out how we will support Parish Councils preparing neighbourhood plans.

 Our Neighbourhood planning toolkit has been designed to help local communities decide whether they want to get involved in creating a neighbourhood plan and if they do, how to go about preparing a neighbourhood plan.

 - Is a neighbourhood plan the right tool for your Parish? (adopted December 2017)

 - Getting started (adopted December 2017)

 Preparing the Plan

 - Getting a neighbourhood area designated (adopted December 2017)

-Applications to designate a Neighbourhood Area should be made using the Council's application form
+Applications to designate a Neighbourhood Area should be made using our application form.